 The equilibrated models were then evaluated for the interfacial interaction energy, friction resistance, and transverse strength.
 The interaction energy and friction simulations were also carried out on unpolymerized models to assess the effect of polymerization.
-To compute the interaction energy, the purely non-bonded potential energy unrelated to the polymer and flCNTs was extracted from the model using the help of the "compute group/group" command in LAMMPS [52, 53].
+To compute the interaction energy, the purely non-bonded potential energy unrelated to the polymer and flCNTs was extracted from the model using the help of the "compute group/group" command in LAMMPS [43, 44].
 For all models, the simulations were performed in the NPT ensemble over 0.5 ns to collect the time-averaged interaction energy data.
 Temperature and pressure settings of 300 K and 1 atm respectively were used for all of these simulations.

-Figure 7.
-Molecular models of flCNT/ epoxy composite with mass fraction, from left (a) 10% (b) 41% (c) 75%.

-Figure 8.
-Molecular models of flCNT/BMI composite with mass fraction, from left (a) 22% (b) 36% (c) 66%.
+Figure 3.
+Molecular models of flCNT/epoxy (top), flCNT/BMI (middle), and flCNT/benzoxazine (bottom) composites with mass fraction- (1a) 10%, (1b) 41%, (1c) 75%, (2a) 22% (2b) 36% (2c) 66%, (3a) 20%, (3b) 34%, and (3c) 56%.

-Figure 9.
-Molecular models of flCNT/ benzoxazine composite with mass fraction, from left (a) 20% (b) 34% (c) 56%.

-Patil et al. [9] demonstrated a novel approach to compute atomistic friction force between polymer-infiltrated flCNTs using the same simulation geometry described herein.
+Patil et al. [11] demonstrated a novel approach to compute atomistic friction force between polymer-infiltrated flCNTs using the same simulation geometry described herein.
 Using the same approach, friction simulations were performed on both the unpolymerized and polymerized models for each resin system.
-For all the models, both the flCNTs were tethered to two distinct points with a virtual spring using LAMMPS.
+For all the models, both the flCNTs (both top and bottom walls of the flCNT layers) were tethered to two distinct points with a virtual spring using LAMMPS.
+Thus, the walls within a single layer of flCNTs were not allowed to slide with respect to each other such that the friction between the flCNT/polymer interface could be isolated.
 The spring constant used for both the springs was set to 1 kcal/mol·Å2.
 The point connected to the bottom layer was linearly displaced in the X direction using a velocity range of 0.1 Å/ps to 5 Å/ps.
 The other layer was held in position using the NPT ensemble with 300 K temperature and 1 atm pressure.
 The polymer layers and the sliding flCNT were maintained under the NVE ensemble, allowing the temperature to change, and thus enhancing the vibrations at the interfaces.
 The resulting friction force was computed between the moving flCNT and the polymer layer, and the fixed flCNT and the polymer layer.

 The third criterion studied is the transverse strength of the layered models.
 The equilibrated models of the three polymer systems with a polymer mass fraction of approximately 0.4 were used for this evaluation.
-This polymer mass fraction is comparable with previously reported data [9, 10].
-To assess the transverse tension behavior, the simulation box was subjected to a uniaxial strain in the direction perpendicular to the flCNT plane at a constant strain rate of 2×10^8 s-1 until there was total separation of one of the CNT/polymer interfaces or a maximum of 150% strain was reached.
-The overall system stresses and strains were recorded, and the corresponding stiffness, strength, and toughness values were calculated [9].
+This polymer mass fraction is comparable with previously reported data [11, 12].
+To assess the transverse tension behavior, the simulation box was subjected to a uniaxial strain in the direction perpendicular to the flCNT plane at a constant strain rate of 2×108 s-1 until there was total separation of one of the CNT/polymer interfaces or a maximum of 150% strain was reached.
+The overall system stresses and strains were recorded, and the corresponding stiffness, strength, and toughness values were calculated [11].
 An R script was used for this analysis.
+It is important to note that in these simulations, the upper and lower walls of single layers of flCNTs did not separate from each other, as the flCNT/polymer interface always failed first.
+Thus, the results are naturally focused only on the flCNT/polymer interface mechanical behavior.